RenderKit/embree/doc/src/api.md

-This example passes a feature mask using a specialization contant to the `rtcIntersect1` function, which is recommended for GPU rendering.
+This example passes a feature mask using a specialization contant to the `rtcTraversableIntersect1` function, which is recommended for GPU rendering.
 For best performance, this feature mask should get used to enable only features required by the application to render the scene, e.g. just triangles in this example.

-Inside the SYCL `parallel_for` loop you can use rendering related functions, such as the `rtcIntersect1` and `rtcOccluded1` functions to trace rays, `rtcForwardIntersect1/Ex` and `rtcForwardOccluded1/Ex` to continue object traversal from inside a user geometry callback, and `rtcGetGeometryUserDataFromScene` to get the user data pointer of some geometry.
+Inside the SYCL `parallel_for` loop you can use rendering related functions, such as the `rtcTraversableIntersect1` and `rtcTraversableOccluded1` functions to trace rays, `rtcTraversableForwardIntersect1/Ex` and `rtcTraversableForwardOccluded1/Ex` to continue object traversal from inside a user geometry callback, and `rtcGetGeometryUserDataFromTraversable` to get the user data pointer of some geometry.

-Have a look at the [Minimal] tutorial for a minimal SYCL example.
+Have a look at the [Minimal] tutorial for a minimal SYCL example and the [Host Device Memory] tutorial shows four different ways in which data buffers can be created by or shared with Embree using explicit host/device data buffers.

 SYCL JIT caching
 -----------------